Waffle: Hotdog

 Hotdog waffles (or waffle dogs) are cylindrical waffles with a hot dog cooked inside them, similar to a corn dog.
 It is made with specialized waffle irons with cylindrical hotdog-bun shaped molds.

 They originate from Hawaii where it was first served at the KC Drive Inn in 1934, owned by the Japanese American Jiro Asato (who later legally changed his name to KC Jiro Asato).
 The original version has a distinctive shape, with an oblong middle section (containing the hotdog) surrounded by flattened square edges.
 It is served plain or with a combination of ketchup, mustard, and pickle relish.
 Its popularity spread to the continental United States, the Philippines (then an American colony), and throughout the rest of the Pacific Islands.
 Waffle dogs remain an iconic part of Hawaiian culture, though it has waned in popularity in the rest of the US.

 It has also remained popular as a street food item in the Philippines, where variants can use other savory fillings like ham, bacon, longganisa, tuna, or cheese; as well as sweet fillings like ube, chocolate, or yema custard.
 The Filipino versions are also more uniformly cylindrical, with a grid pattern, and are usually served on bamboo skewers.
 The Filipino fast food chain Waffle Time, founded in 1998, specializes in hotdog waffles as well as other savory and sweet fillings.

 In modern times, it has also gained popularity in Thailand and the rest of Southeast Asia, where it is served with ketchup, mayonnaise, or both.

-On a stick

-Waffles on a stick are long waffles cooked onto a stick, usually dipped in something like chocolate syrup, and with sprinkles on top.

-Toppings

-Waffles can be eaten plain (especially the thinner kinds) or eaten with various toppings, such as: